Biochemistry III (Animal Processes)

 QualificationTo obtain formal documentation the optional exam(s) must be completed which will incur an additional fee of $36.
 Alternatively, a letter of completion may be requested.

-This course is designed for people working or wishing to work in a human or animal science setting.
+This course is designed for people working in a human or animal health or science related profession, as practitioner, educator or researcher.

 Lesson Structure